Total Knee Replacement

 - Chronic knee inflammation and swelling that does not improve with rest or medications

-- Knee deformity — a bowing in or out of your knee
+- Knee deformity — a bowing in or out of the knee

 - Failure to substantially improve with other treatments such as anti-inflammatory medications, cortisone injections, lubricating injections, physical therapy, or other surgeries